LilJamJam/MudaeDB/SecondarySeriesBundles.md

 The Wolf Among Us 2<br>
 The Wolf of Wall Street<br>
 The Wolverine<br>
+The Wonderful Wingits<br>
+The World of Vicki Fox<br>
 The Wotch<br>
 The Wrong Arm of the Law<br>
 The Wubbulous World of Dr. Seuss<br>
 The X Factor<br>
 The Yard<br>
 The Year Earth Changed<br>
+The Yellow-Haired Villain in the Female Main Character's Novel Wants Happiness<br>
 The Yiddish Policemen's Union<br>
 The Young Lady Has a Vulgar Secret<br>
+The Young Master<br>
 The Youth Secret of the Daddy Horse<br>
 The Yummy Gummy Search for Santa<br>
 The Zula Patrol<br>